LucianoTheWindowsFan/pal-rs/README.md

 ---

 **pal-rs** is a video effect which emulates PAL and VHS video artifacts.
-Based on NTSC-RS, It can be used as an After Effects, Premiere, or OpenFX plugin, or as a standalone application.
+Based on ntsc-rs, It can be used as an After Effects, Premiere, or OpenFX plugin, or as a standalone application.

 ![Screenshot of the ntsc-rs standalone application](./docs/img/appdemo.png)

+## To do
+* On chroma phase error, remove the tinting issue and replace it with the saturation issue.
+* Better emulation of PAL artifacts.
+* Simulate Hanover bars as an option.

 ## Download